codepoke-kk/qwertigraphy/FixQwertigraph.md

 #### What am I even doing, trying this?
 If someone else has already done this better, let me know.
 I'd gladly shut this down and buy theirs.

+#### The Qwertigraph does not accurately count all words
+The Qwertigraph and The Coach only count words they recognize.
+For this reason, they cannot tell you how many words you type per minute.
+AutoHotkey could do the full WPM game, but only if it were fundamentally transformed from a "text expander" application into a full "keystroke logger" application.
+I'm not sure I see the value, but I clearly see the work involved.
+For now, I happily do my own speed math as needed.

 #### The Dictionary is a moving target
 I consider my Gregg Shorthand Dictionary of 1930, Anniversary Edition, to be the gold standard for the "anniversary_core.ahk" dictionary.
 5-10% of my dictionary is in agreement with Mr. Gregg's.
 The rest is computer-generated and somewhat reasonable, but not correct.
 I manually add/fix some words every week, but I'll be a long while getting to "right".
 If you start learning Qwertigraphy before the dictionary is done, expect to see words change each time you refresh your copy.